 It will be difficult to get change in US Dollars if you use, for example, a $100 bill.
-The solution to this is to avoid notes of denominations larger than $20.
+The solution to this is to avoid notes of denominations larger than $20 as far as possible.
 In Zimbabwe, $1 notes are useful for tipping and at road toll gates. $2 are still accepted, despite not being used in USA. $5, $10 and $20 notes are useful in cafes and restaurants.
 If you use an independent taxi or are using National Parks facilities, you’ll need cash.

 The only exception to the small denomination rule is if you absolutely have to pay for your accommodation or activities in cash.
 For these, you can take large denomination notes and use them for this express purpose.

-You may be given change in the form of Bond Notes (which are meant to be the equivalent of US Dollars), but try to get US Dollars if possible.
-If you are given Bond Notes, try to spend them first and keep your remaining US Dollars.
+You may be given change in the form of Bond Notes (which are officially the equivalent of US Dollars).
+If you are given Bond Notes in change, try to spend them first on your next purchase.

 “Should I carry cash on my person at all times?”
 Maybe not during the gorge swing.

 As with any tourist destination, don’t be careless with your cash.
 Keep it safe and be sensible.
 Everyone has differing opinions on whether it’s better to carry cash on you or to keep it in your hotel room, but this depends on a huge range of factors.
 If you’re staying in a high-end safari lodge and going on action-packed activities every day it would be unnecessary to take your cash with you, but if you’re staying at a rough-n-ready B&B then it may not be wise to leave cash in your room.